 - A. Service and power distribution system shall be designed as a minimum for 1st contingency or to match utility company contingency. - B. Load analysis shall be performed using connected load and demand and diversity factors.
 All load calculations shall be performed in KVA.
-Allow minimum of 25% spare capacity for future use.

-- C. For the load letter samples see Appendix D. - D. Voltage drop calculations shall be performed for each feeder.
+Allow minimum of 25% spare capacity for future use. - C. Sample load letters are available upon request. - D. Voltage drop calculations shall be performed for each feeder.
 Voltage drop should not exceed 2% from service switchgear/switchboard to the distribution panel and 3% from the distribution panel to each load. - E. The skin effect for alternating currents are negligible for conductors 500kcmil and less at 60Hz.
-Therefore, the direct current resistance values can be used to calculate voltage drop. - F. Short circuit calculation shall be performed to determine required interrupting capacity of electrical equipment - G. Provide coordination study for the distribution system - H. Short circuit study shall be performed in SKM and copy of software file shall be provided to engineering in SKM format and PDF format.
-Minimum of 3 printed copies shall be submitted. - I. Arc flash hazard analysis shall be provided to assess incident energy levels and PPE requirements.
+Therefore, the direct current resistance values can be used to calculate voltage drop. - F. Short circuit calculation shall be performed to determine required interrupting capacity of electrical equipment. - G. Provide coordination study for the distribution system. - H. Short circuit study shall be performed in SKM and copy of software file shall be provided to engineering in SKM format and PDF format.

+Arc flash hazard analysis shall be provided to assess incident energy levels and PPE requirements.